feathersjs/docs/guides/chat/authentication.md

 ## Securing the messages service

 Let's restrict our messages service to authenticated users.
-If we had run `feathers generate authentication` *before* generating other services,  the *feathers generate authentication* command would have asked if the service should be restricted to authenticated users.
+If we had run `feathers generate authentication` *before* generating other services, `feathers generate service` would have asked if the service should be restricted to authenticated users.
 However, since we created the messages service first, we now have to update `src/services/messages/messages.hooks.js` manually to look like this:

 ```js
 const { authenticate } = require('@feathersjs/authentication').hooks;